 Some of the most common anxiety disorders include:

-• Phobia-related disorders: This involves aversion to or intense fear of specific situations or objects, which is disproportionate to their actual potential for danger.
+- Phobia-related disorders: This involves aversion to or intense fear of specific situations or objects, which is disproportionate to their actual potential for danger.

-• Post-traumatic stress disorder (PTSD): This disorder is signified by recurring and intrusive thoughts after witnessing or being involved in a traumatic event or experience.
+- Post-traumatic stress disorder (PTSD): This disorder is signified by recurring and intrusive thoughts after witnessing or being involved in a traumatic event or experience.

-Co-Occurrence of Bulimia and Anxiety
+Bulimia and Anxiety as Comorbid Disorders

-Overall, OCD is one of the most common anxiety disorders to co-occur with any type of eating disorder, most likely due to the fixation and compulsive actions involved in the condition.
-[3] And women who struggle with PTSD are also at a particularly high risk of developing BN.
+Overall, however, OCD is one of the most common anxiety disorders to co-occur with any type of eating disorder.3 This may be due to the mechanisms involved in OCD, e.g., the “obsessions” and “compulsions” that drive the disorder.

 Treating Anxiety and Bulimia Nervosa Together

+The type of comprehensive care needed to treat bulimia and anxiety often includes courses of therapy—both individual and in a group, nutritional counseling, meal support, medical treatment, and medication when needed.
 Still, some therapeutic approaches lend themselves better than others to treating BN and anxiety at once.

 Change is often realized by addressing the root causes behind these thoughts and identifying potential triggers.
 Patients are also taught healthier coping strategies and emotional regulation techniques to help them overcome their unhelpful thoughts and actions.